Iterative methods for solving factorized linear systems: Acknowledgments

 \section{Acknowledgments}

 Needell was partially supported by NSF CAREER grant $\#1348721$, and the Alfred P. Sloan Fellowship.
 Ma was supported in part by NSF CAREER grant $\#1348721$, the CSRC Intellisis Fellowship, and the Edison International Scholarship.
-The authors also thank the Institute of Pure and Applied Mathematics (IPAM) where this collaboration started.
+The authors would like to thank Wutao Si for pointing out a flaw in the original proof of Theorem 1.
+In addition, the authors also thank the Institute of Pure and Applied Mathematics (IPAM) where this collaboration started.